NWChemEx/Chemist/docs/source/developer/design/fragmenting/fragmented_base.rst

    contain subsets of a superset.
 The ``FragmentedBase<T>`` factors out the infrastructure for holding the superset and interacting with it.

+   - Addendum 5/9/2024.
+Factoring out the supersystem leads to extra copies when ``FragmentedMolecule`` is implemented in terms of ``FragmentedNuclei``.
+This is because the bases of both ``FragmentedNuclei`` and ``FragmentedMolecule`` assume they own the supersystem.
+Accessing the supersystem is still done through the base, but we instead opted for a virtual function to retrieve it from the derived class (this allows ``FragmentedNuclei`` to own the ``Nuclei`` piece and ``FragmentedMolecule`` to own the charge/multiplicity piece).

 .. _fc_immutable_superset:

 immutable superset